-Chief of state: Zillur Rahman (president) since 12 February 2009, Muslim, Bangladesh Awami League (center-left).
+Chief of state: Abdul Hamid (president) since 24 April 2013, Muslim, Bangladesh Awami League (center-left).
 Head of government: Sheikh Hasina (prime minister) since 6 January 2009, female, Bangladesh Awami League.

 Bangladesh was born in 1971 when Bengali East Pakistan seceded from its union with West Pakistan.
 Its full name is the People's Republic of Bangladesh.
 It is a parliamentary democracy.

 According to Wikipedia, the center-left "Awami League was established as the Bengali alternative to the domination of the Muslim League in Pakistan.
 The President of the Awami League is a woman: Sheikh Hasina Wajed.
 She has been Bangladesh's prime minister since 6 January 2009.

 Among the problems Bangladesh faces is sexual harassment euphemistically called "Eve teasing."
 The country's education ministry made June 13 "Eve Teasing Protection Day."

 This followed a rise in suicides among girls.
 One 13-year-old, Nahfia Akhand Pinky, wrote a suicide note that described onlookers as laughing during her harassment on the street outside her home by a small group of young men.
 She wrote that "Nobody protested."
 She hanged herself.

 An article in the BBC describes victims of sexual harassment as getting "virtually no help from law enforcement agencies.
 Families of the victims are left feeling hopeless and helpless."
 Men (fathers perhaps) who have protested the harassment have been murdered.